 Her poems continue to appear on greeting cards and calendars from the Findel and Hallmark UK Groups, and from time to time, new collections of her verses are published in book form.
 In Spring 1991, Muller issued the first in a new series of collected poems, under the heading THE PATIENCE STRONG TREASURY, subtitled, TAPESTRIES OF TIME.

 A further volume, YESTERDAYS AND TOMORROWS, appeared in the Spring of 1992, followed by other compilations.
 Muller also published her autobiography, WITH A POEM IN MY POCKET, and other titles, including THE PATIENCE STRONG OMNIBUS.
-Her poems appear regularly in the quarterly journal, This England, and in Grace Magazine: the publishers of the latter have also reissued early collections of her poems.
+Her poems have appeared regularly in the quarterly journal, This England, and in Grace Magazine: the publishers of the latter have also reissued early collections of her poems.

 My Weekly republished Patience Strong’s Poems, weekly, for a number of months under the heading The Quiet Corner during 1997, a title synonymous with her work.
 A Patience Strong poem was proposed for inclusion in the BBC’s National Poetry Week (October 1997).